APL Rule Book 2026 | Australian Powerlifting League

 Item 3.17 Inspection of Costume and Personal Equipment

 • Equipment inspections may be conducted in the case where an official suspects an item or items of equipment are illegal.
 It is the lifter's responsibility to present any item requested for inspection by an official.
-If a lifter appears on the platform wearing or using any illegal item that was not approved, the lifter may immediately be disqualified from the competition.
+If during this inspection a referee cannot determine the legality of an item or believes the lifter to be in violation of one or more of the equipment rules, the lifter will be taken to a private area and thoroughly inspected by two meet officials of the same gender as the lifter to determine the legality of all equipment.
+If, after either inspection, a lifter appears on the platform wearing or using any illegal item or article that was not approved, the lifter may immediately be disqualified from the competition.

 • Any item considered unclean or torn shall be rejected.
 Lifters may not appear on the platform while wearing unclean or torn apparel.